-Risks related to the lending segment
+Risks related to the private strategies segment

-The Corporation's results of operations are dependent, in part, on its lending segment.
-The nature and credit quality of the Corporation's and the lending and streaming funds' respective loan and stream portfolios, including the quality of the collateral security that they each obtain, will impact upon the return they are each able to generate.
-Risks associated with the Corporation's lending segment include the following risks.
+The Corporation's results of operations are dependent, in part, on its private strategies segment.
+The nature and credit quality of the Corporation's and the Lending and Streaming funds' respective loan and stream portfolios, including the quality of the collateral security that they each obtain, will impact the return they are each able to generate.
+Risks associated with the Corporation's private strategies segment include the following risks: